ScalaConsultants/rough-slick/blogpost.md

 [success] Total time: 89 s, completed Dec 21, 2014 10:06:29 AM
 ```

-This issue is well known to Slick developers, you can find more info about it here: https://github.com/slick/slick/issues/623
+This issue is well known to Slick developers, you can find more info about it [here](https://github.com/slick/slick/issues/623).

 ## Who's in?